 Add the peas to the pot.
 If you’re using a pressure cooker, add 6 cups of water; for regular cooking, add 8 cups water.
 Stir in the potatoes, bay leaf, celery seed, basil, and thyme.

 For pressure cooking: Seal the cooker and bring to high pressure.
-Lower heat and cook at high pressure for 6 minutes.
+Lower heat and cook at high pressure for 6 minutes (8 minutes for electric pressure cooker).
 Remove from heat and allow the pressure to come down naturally.
 If beans are not completely cooked, cover loosely and cook (without pressure) until they reach the desired tenderness.

 For regular cooking: Bring to a boil, cover, and cook over very low heat for 1 1/2 to 2 hours until peas are soft and disintegrate when stirred.